odinuv/web/en/apv/course/technical-support.md

 {: .note}
 If you have PHP installed but your terminal does not respond to `php` command, make sure that you have added PHP's location to system variable called `Path` (on Windows).
-To check its content type `path` into windows command window.
-To modify `Path` system variable, open properties of your computer and find management of system variables or execute `setx path "%path%;C:\path\to\php"` command.
+To check its content type `path` into Windows command window.
+To modify `Path` system variable, open properties of your computer and find management of system variables or execute `setx path "%path%;C:\path\to\php"` command (which appends `path\to\php` as another `Path` route).

 ### Composer
 This [tool](https://getcomposer.org/) is used sometimes to download PHP libraries.
 It is again a command line tool written in PHP itself.
-It is used among developers to describe dependencies of their code.
+It is used among developers to describe dependencies of their code on various libraries.
 When you send your application's source code to a colleague (by email, file sharing service or preferably through [VCS](https://en.wikipedia.org/wiki/Version_control) system like [Git](https://git-scm.com/)) you do not need to send large amounts of libraries (which are usually larger than your code itself).
 You just send a recipe which dependencies he should download using his Composer.

-For example: to download [Latte](https://packagist.org/packages/latte/latte) library execute `composer install latte/latte`.
+For example: to download [Latte](https://packagist.org/packages/latte/latte) library execute `composer install latte/latte` in root of your project.
 This action will create or modify `package.json` file which can be send along with your sources to your colleagues and `vendor` directory, which contains the library (you do not have include this directory when you want to share your code, Composer will download it according to `packages.json` file contents).

-In your code just include composer's `autoload.php` file from `vendor` directory (`include 'vendor/autoload.php';`) and you can create new instance of Latte right ahead (`$tpl = new Latte\Engine();`).
+In your code just include Composer's `autoload.php` file (this file handles autoloading of classes by their namespace and name)  from `vendor` directory (`include 'vendor/autoload.php';`) and you can create new instance of Latte right ahead (`$tpl = new Latte\Engine();`) without including any other files.

 ### Sending emails from web applications
 Sometimes it is useful to send an email with notification to a user about an event that took place.
 PHP uses simple